VCU Rams: Lacrosse

 The Rams Lacrosse Club began competitive play in 2004 with the National College Lacrosse League (NCLL).
 The club embraces players with and without experience in the sport, often giving new players the opportunity to excel at the club level alongside skilled ones.
 Rams Lacrosse competes as a Division II team in the Tidewater Division of the NCLL, against Christopher Newport, William & Mary, and cross-town rival University of Richmond.
 Club highlights include claiming first place in 2005 at the Old Dominion Shootout in Lynchburg over Liberty University, and their best-ever finish in 2007.
 The club claimed the Tidewater Division title and made it to the second round of the playoffs.

 Rugby

 The VCU men’s rugby team took the 2005 Virginia Rugby Union and the Mid-Atlantic Rugby Football Union Division III Collegiate Championships and received a bid to play in the East Coast Championship which was hosted by VCU April 22–24 of 2006.
 The team took fourth at the East Coast Championship tournament.
 Following their Division III success, they accepted an invitation to move to Division II in the Fall of 2006.
+The club currently competes in the National Collegiate Rugby league (NCR) in the Southern Rugby Conference.